khaledh/bitflow/30_boot_sector_basics.md

 * We learned how to add the magic two bytes at the end of the boot sector so that BIOS can recognize it as bootable.
 * We learned how to inspect the state of the CPU (specifically the `eip` register) while running in QEMU.
 * We learned how to add two machine code instructions to the boot sector to halt the CPU.

+Next:
+* It's going to be extremely tedious to write machine code by hand.
+We need to start using an assembler to do that for us.